Carl Tighe: Writing career

 By the late 1990s he had written numerous plays and books.
 He had written for BBC Radio 4, Ambit, and many of his essays had appeared in the Journal of European Studies.
 His first book of short stories Rejoice was shortlisted for the Irish Times fiction award and he won the All-London Drama Award, 1988 for his stage play A Whisper in the Wind.

 Though he had been writing for some time, publishing a novel eluded him.
 After sending his novel, based on his time in Poland, to countless publishers and getting continuous rejections Tighe did not think his novel would ever hit the shelves.
 He had almost lost hope but then a small independent press published the novel which went on to earn nominations and awards.
-The novel, Burning Worm, was shortlisted for Whitbread Award, 2002 and won the Authors' Club Award, 2002.
+The novel, Burning Worm, was shortlisted for Whitbread Award 2002 and won the Authors' Club Best First Novel Award.